codygamer666/HYPERMENU/README.md

 ## Guide:

 1. Drop The Win10/11 ISO in the iso folder and rename it WIN.iso
-2. Run Menu.exe And Follow the options
+2. Run menu.ps1 and follow the options

 ## Features:
 1. Creates a new vm with gpu-p, drivers and parsec using hyper-v